UNLV wouldn’t be where it is today – a rising university on its way to joining the ranks of the nation’s best – without the community around it.

 - The Harrah College of Hospitality was named the world’s best by QS World University Rankings and the Boyd School of Law continued its ascension up the U.S. News & World Report list of top law schools

 - In September, UNLV was named the nation’s most diverse campus for undergraduates by U.S. News & World Report.
 The national ranking was covered by the Las Vegas Review-Journal, KVVU, and KTNV

 - BestColleges.com named UNLV the “Best College in Nevada for LGTBQ Students.”
 The new ranking is in partnership with Campus Pride, which hand-curated the list based on its criteria of inclusivity factors.
 This fall, university housing also launched Stonewall Suites, a gender-inclusive LGTBQ residence hall floor.
 The innovative concept, driven by UNLV students, was covered by the Las Vegas Review-Journal, KTNV, and Las Vegas Weekly

 - This spring, UNLV officially launched The Intersection, a comprehensive academic multicultural center for students, faculty, and staff that provides access and linkages to people, information and services.
 KNPR caught up with program staff and students.

 - UNLV’s unique master's program in healthcare interior design – launched last year – pairs architectural innovation with healthcare know-how to design life-enhancing spaces for those living with health conditions.
-STAT News and Vegas Seven covered the promising partnerships and potential impact of the new program.
+STAT News covered the promising partnerships and potential impact of the new program.